SjoerdKoop/vicon_control/README.md

 vicon_control/start
 ```

-This script calls *roslaunch* and includes the launch files from their corresponding packages.
-These launch files can also be run separately, which is the recommended method when not all nodes are required:
+This script calls *roslaunch* with the *general_files/launch_all.launch* file.
+Launch files of the components can also be run separately, which is the recommended method when not all nodes are required:

 ```
 roslaunch robot_gui robot_gui.launch